DATE: 2025

 Flyer created by the Service Office

 Using the tick marks from the original parcel service flyer created by the Service Office as inspiration, I designed graphics highlighting delivery and local pick-up options.
-I incorporated icons from our IDAM library and added tick marks to each one to visually reinforce the available services.
+I incorporated icons from our library and added tick marks to each one to visually reinforce the available services.

 Wall graphic

 In addition to leading the design and creative direction, I managed all post-production, implementation, and installation in the store.
-The wall graphics combined DMVLA-5 ABV panels with vinyl lettering for the main headline.
+The wall graphics combined DMVLA-5 panels with vinyl lettering for the main headline.

 Bus stop graphics